microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/Resource_Deployment/README.md

 ## Step 6: Set Up the Item-Based Recommendation Web Service
 > In this section we will set up the Item-Based Recommendation Web Service by using Azure Machine Learning Service to package and deploy the model and Azure Kubernetes Service to host the model.

-> You will need Python 3.7+ installed on your local mahcine.
+> You will need Python 3.7+ installed on your local machine.

 1. Launch the Azure Machine Learning Studio:
     - Go to the resource page in the portal and click the "Launch Studio"